 What is a FuelRod?

 A FuelRod is a reusable portable charging system – the company boasts that it’s the first of its kind, with the “highest energy density on the market” – for smart phones and tablets, delivering up to eight hours of talk time on the average phone or up to four hours of usage on tablets.
-Once the rod (battery) you have rented is drained, you can always swap it out for another one (for a fee at Universal, while it’s free at other theme-park locations in Central Florida, such as Walt Disney World Resort).
+Once the rod (battery) you have rented is drained, you can always swap it out for another one (for a fee at Universal, while it’s free at certain other locations across the country).

 How much is it to rent a FuelRod?